 Trips to the interior need rugged preparation.

 The landscape slopes from a low, swampy coastal plain, with abundant agricultural land and mangrove swamps, to the central savanna and subsequently to the hill country in the south.
 These highlands include the Tumuk Humak Mountains, part of the border with Brazil.
 Many rivers crisscross the country, including the Suriname, Commewijne, and Maroni rivers.
-They serve as transportation arteries and sources of life for interior communities.
-These waterways are frequently the only way to access remote jungle lodges and villages, making boat travel a core part of exploring Suriname beyond Paramaribo.
+They serve as transportation arteries and sources of daily life for interior communities.
+These waterways are commonly the only way to access remote jungle lodges and villages, making boat travel a core part of exploring Suriname beyond Paramaribo.

 The country's waterways are often the sole way to remote jungle lodges and villages.
 Boat travel forms a central part of exploring Suriname's interior beyond Paramaribo.